allez-chauffe/marcel/README.md

 * backend - Store the plugins and offer an API to request them
 * frontend - Web application that load the plugins
 * plugins - Links to repositories of available plugins
-* speechback - Temporary backend for speech recognition and request analysis

 ## License